hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/translation_prose/220_the_problem_of_modern_india.md

 amongst us who are not yet fit, but who hope to be fit, to reach to that absolutely pure Paramahamsa state — for them the acquirement of Rajas or intense activity is what is most beneficial now.
-Unless a man passes through Rajas, can he ever attain to that perfect Sâttvika state?
+Unless a man passes through Rajas, can he ever attain to that perfect Sāttvika state?
 How can one expect Yoga or union with God, unless one has previously finished with his thirst for Bhoga or enjoyment?
-How can renunciation come where there is no Vairâgya or dispassion for all the charms of enjoyment?
+How can renunciation come where there is no Vairāgya or dispassion for all the charms of enjoyment?

 On the other hand, the quality of Rajas is apt to die down as soon as it